 Environmental concerns and a call to stop and think seem to be at the heart of his work.
 He talks with passion about the concept of noticing.
 Of stopping and looking at the world.
 One of his most famous images.
 That of a waiter holding the world up by a platter is about just that.
 “We have everything we need” Joe tells me, “the world is there on a platter”.

 “We live in a kind of auto-pilot mode” he says.
 “Not really looking up at the world and appreciating the moment that we’re in.”
 Coming out in his work this sense of awe and wonder cuts through.
 This thought about how people choose to go about living their lives but without looking up or around.
 It’s something that Joe himself does a lot of now and that is what shines in his work.
 The observation of what is around him and what he might find, not only in the streets of Lewes, but beyond.

 Joe Webb was interviewed in Lewes on Sunday 10 March 2019.
-The interview was part of our ‘Art Related Noise (formerly Nonsense)’ podcast series with the Art Republic Gallery in Brighton.
-To subscribe to the podcast have a look here.
+The interview was part of our ‘Art Related Noise (formerly Nonsense)’ podcast series with the Enter Gallery in Brighton.